5g-media/mape-dashboard/README.md

  - Contact with Authors

 ## Acknowledgements
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement *No 761699*.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement [No 761699](http://www.5gmedia.eu/).
 The dissemination of results herein reflects only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains.

 ## License